Find the Best Tankless Water Heater Repair Services in USA

 What is the warranty on a tankless water heater?

-Tankless water heater warranties typically range from 5 to 15 years for the heat exchanger, with shorter warranties for other components.
+Tankless water heater warranties vary depending on the brand and model.
 Always check the warranty information that came with your unit.
-Registration ensures warranty coverage.
+It's crucial to register your tankless water heater with the manufacturer to ensure warranty coverage..
 A valid warranty protects your investment.

 What causes a tankless water heater to stop working?